Skip to Content

 Installing Airbags

 Air bags allow you to adjust the amount of lift/support your truck’s rear suspension provides to counter the load/weight.
 Air pressure is used to set and adjust them for your rig.
+Again, there are several different options:

 Airlift LoadLifter 5000 Ultimate Air Suspension Kit

 These Airlift airbags are suitable for up to 5,000 lbs of load leveling.
-They’re adjustable, however, you have to manually connect a compressor each time you want to add air to handle more weight.
+They’re adjustable; however, you have to manually connect a compressor each time you want to add air to handle more weight.

 You can find the right size kit for your year/make/model of vehicle here.